litmining/labelbuddy-annotations/_sources/projects/cluster_inference.md

             <div class="annotation">
                 <div class="context">
-                    …   T   /   F   ) Statistical images were thresholded using clusters determined by   Z    > 1.9 and a (corrected) cluster significance threshold of   P    = 0.05  .
+                    …   T   /   F   ) Statistical images were thresholded using clusters determined by   Z    &gt; 1.9 and a (corrected) cluster significance threshold of   P    = 0.05  .
 The use of a combined height and <mark class="annotated-text">cluster threshold</mark> is a standard and generally accepted method to solve the problem of multiple comparisons with functional imaging data  .
 The combined height and cluster threshold is the default option with FSL, and …
                 </div>
                 <div class="annotation-footer">
                     <div class="pcmid"><a target="_blank"